-- (2) (a) A director or connected person may receive a benefit from the charity in the capacity of a beneficiary of the charity provided that a majority of the directors do not benefit in this way. - (b) A director or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the charity where that is permitted in accordance with, and subject to the conditions in, sections 185 and 186 of the Charities Act 2011 - (c) Subject to sub-clause (3) of this article a director or connected person may provide the charity with goods that are not supplied in connection with services provided to the charity by the director or connected person.

-co so (si chias in chape in the articles of association).
-This restriction extends to people closely connected to a director (collected persons -this term is defined in interpretation article 61).
-This article for the retrictions that apply to the charty directors.
-Even where directors are allowed to bench from the charity, this must only trapped where the benefit is in the interests of the charity.
-Our direct history of the interests of the charty our goldance triated expense, and payments (cc.11) provides must interest be efficient.
+- (2) (a) A director or connected person may receive a benefit from the charity in the capacity of a beneficiary of the charity provided that a majority of the directors do not benefit in this way - (b) A director or connected person may enter into a contract for the supply of services, or of goods that are supplied in connection with the provision of services, to the charity where that is permitted in accordance with, and subject to the conditions in, sections 185 and 186 of the Charities Act 2011 - (c) Subject to sub-clause (3) of this article a director or connected person may provide the charity with goods that are not supplied in connection with services provided to the charity by the director or connected person do so (such as a clause in the articles of association).
+This restriction extends to people closely connected to a director ('connected persons' - this term is defined in Interpretation article 61).
+This article clarifies the restrictions that apply to the charity directors.
+Even where directors are allowed to benefit from the charity, this must only happen where the benefit is in the interests of the charity.
+Our guidance Trustee expenses and payments (CC11) provides more information about directors' benefits.

-This article perhits a ministry of the charty directors or connected persons to occeive asymmetric and of her benefits in certain instances (such as for goods and services they supply to the charity), subject to the stated controls.
-The openials of allows other types of director benefit subject to the Commission's prior consent.
+This article permits a minority of the charity directors or connected persons to receive payments and other benefits in certain instances (such as for goods and services they supply to the charity), subject to the stated controls.
+The option also allows other types of director benefit, subject to the Commission's prior consent.

-Article 7(1)(a) - This close not prevent a director from buying or leasing, and from the charity such transactions will however require the Commission's consent uncersection 117 of the Charities Act 2011.
-Any financial benefit buff onso, fly this article mus, be within the stated definition.
+Article 7(1)(a) - This does not prevent a director from buying or leasing land from the charity such transactions will however require the Commission's consent under section 117 of the Charities Act 2011 Any financial benefit authorised by this article must be within the stated definition

-Article 7(2)(a) It your chanty will be refit a Flocal inhabitants in a specific geograph call it a you may wish to substitute the following working.
-A director or connected person may receive a benefit from the chanty as a beneficiary provided that it is available generally to the beneficiaries of the chanty.
+Article 7(2)(a) - If your charity will benefit all local inhabitants in a specific geographical area you may wish to substitute the following wording 'A director or connected person may receive a benefit from the charity as a beneficiary provided that it is available generally to the beneficiaries of the charity'

-Article 7(2)(d) The charity should document the amount of, and the terms of, the director's or connected person's loan.
+Article 7(2)(d) - The charity should document the amount of, and the terms of, the director's or connected person's loan